ethan-stone/obsidian-vault-knowledge-base/Reading/Abundance.md

 - Sprawl is the concept of too fast growing suburban areas.
 - Ronald Regan was the governor of California and put in place CEQA.
 	- The ACT was originally supposed to be that any project the government builds needs to go through thorough approval.
 	- In Friends of Mammoth v.
-Board of Supervisor of Mono County, the interpretation got updated so that any proje
+Board of Supervisor of Mono County, the interpretation got updated so that any project that needs to be approved by the government has to satisfy the requirements of CEQA.
+This is basically everything since projects need permits.
+-